pmlmodelling/oceanVal/docs/source/obs_data.rst

 oceanVal requires files to be CF-compliant.
 However, gridded observational products almost always are, so there should be no compatiability issues.

 Vertically-resolved files can be supplied.
 These should be files with depth as a dimension, and the vertical grid should be consistent, which will almost always be the case with gridded data products.

+**Time requirements**: ideally, the observational data files will contain time information.
+If not, you may get an error as the lack of time information can make it impossible to figure out what to do with observational data.

+**Key oceanVal assumption**: if you supply a gridded file with only one step, oceanVal will assume it represents climatological annual averages.

 In-situ observational data
 -----------------------